 Some brokers focus on specific industries or niches, so make sure you find the one that’s best suited to the market segment you’re serving.
 There are also brokers who operate marketplaces, like Empire Flippers.

-If you decide to sell through a business broker, you’ll have to pay a fee to them.
-They usually charge a percentage of the total sales price of the company–typically 10% or more.
+If you decide to sell through a business broker, you’ll have to pay them a fee—among three other disadvantages.
+They usually charge a percentage of the total sales price of the company–typically 10-15%.

 Alongside the traditional methods to sell your Shopify store, there’s also a new approach you might want to consider: OpenStore.